GridPoint: History and growth

 GridPoint was founded in 2003 by Peter L. Corsell.
 Through its early growth and into 2009, GridPoint's Smart Grid Platform provided an intelligent network for utilities to integrate load measurement and control devices, energy storage technologies, and renewable energy sources into the electric grid.

 In 2009, the company began utilising the data and analytics research and knowledge from its utility-facing smart grid technologies to develop tools to assist large energy consumers, particularly in the enterprise and government sectors, in managing their energy consumption.

 Later that year, GridPoint acquired ADMMicro, a developer of energy management systems for the commercial and industrial (C&I) sector and Lixar, a cloud-based energy management software technology company.

 In 2013, former Berkshire Hathaway executive Todd Raba joined GridPoint as CEO.
 Raba had previously run the Berkshire Hathaway companies Johns Manville and MidAmerican Energy Company.

 In 2016, Mark Danzenbaker became GridPoint's CEO. he had been with GridPoint since 2009.

 In 2018, GridPoint partnered with Shell and Sparkfund to launch a new smart building subscription solution for commercial businesses.

 In October 2019, GridPoint announced an investment by Hannon Armstrong which allows the company to offer its energy management platform as an all-inclusive service, requiring zero capital down with a monthly pricing structure.

 GridPoint has raised over funds from investors including Goldman Sachs, Shell, Fortress Investment Group, New Enterprise Associates, I Squared Capital, QVT Financial, TOMS Capital, Twenty First Century Utilities, and Kensington Capital Partners.

-Technology and services
+Technologies and services

-GridPoint's integrated energy management solution includes hardware, software and services that collect data about equipment-level energy consumption and building environmental conditions, aggregate and analyze that data and then communicate what actions can be taken to reduce energy consumption and carbon emissions, improve operational efficiency and capital utilization and help ensure business continuity.
+GridPoint offers hardware and software services that collect data about equipment-level energy consumption and building environmental conditions.
+They also aggregate and analyze data and communicate what actions can be taken to reduce energy consumption and carbon emissions, improve operational efficiency and capital utilization, and help ensure business continuity.